bslavchev/containerized-treewidth/README.md

 * [twalgor](https://github.com/twalgor/tw) ([DockerHub image](https://hub.docker.com/r/containerizepace/treewidth_twalgor)) (Tamaki, 2022): twalgor.main.ExactTW

 ## Usage
 [Docker](https://www.docker.com/) is a prerequisite to both build and execute any of the solvers.
-In order to build a solver, execute the `build.sh` script in the respective folder using a UNIX shell.
+In order to build a solver (which is not necessary, see next sentence), execute the `build.sh` script in the respective folder using a UNIX shell.

 In order to use a solver without building the image yourself, use the `docker pull` command listed on the image's DockerHub page.